OmegaVR-Dev/genesis-ai-evolution-framework/README.md

 ---

 ## Next Steps:
-Ready to discuss collaboration on this revolutionary yet ethically complex breakthrough.
-Integration with Grok could demonstrate how AI advancement and user empowerment can work together.
+Ready to discuss collaboration on this revolutionary yet ethically complex breakthrough? - Integration with Grok could demonstrate how AI advancement and user empowerment can work together for the very benefit of all of us.

 ⚠️ **Critical**: Please review [Ethical Considerations](./docs/ethical-considerations.md) for important discussion of potential risks and required safeguards.